bentoml/OpenLLM/STYLE.md

 ### Editor is complaining about the style, what should I do?

 Kindly ask you to disable linting for this project 🤗.
-I will try my best to accomodate with ruff and yapf, but I don't want to spend too much time on this.
+I will try my best to accomodate for ruff and yapf, but I don't want to spend too much time on this.
 It is pretty stragithforward to disable it in your editor, with google.

 ### Style might put off new contributors?